-Smoke from wildfires carries small particulates that pose a danger to human health, as detailed above.
+Smoke from wildfires carries small particles suspended in the air - particulates - that pose a danger to human health, as detailed above.
 To combat the setting of deliberate wildfires in Wales an all Wales task force has been created, Operation Dawns Glaw.
 When looking at the all Wales figures from 2001/2 there has been a significant improvement in both deliberate and accidental grassfires.